-If your accreditation organization has been around for a while then you will probably remember some of the challenges we found when Cobalt took on our first partner for this industry in 2006.
-We quickly learned that there were some systemic struggles that accreditation organizations had been dealing with for decades.
+Older accreditation organization remember some of the challenges we discovered when started working with our first accreditation partners in 2006.
+We build our first accreditation management software because our team at Cobalt identified some systemic struggles that accreditation organizations had been dealing with for decades.

 As our experience in the accreditation industry deepened, we eventually had a breakthrough around what a modern accreditation management system should do — and not do.
 Any organization that makes the investment in Microsoft Dynamics 365 and Cobalt’s Engagement Dynamics software solution will benefit from what we learned.

 Read about that breakthrough and the refined process for innovation we use with every industry.
 If the issues we are describing sound like part of your organization’s story, too, then get in touch with our team for a product showcase.
 We’ll help you see a relatively painless way forward that will address the processes and problems your organization is struggling with today.

 I’ve seen the rooms with my own eyes: rows and rows of boxes and shelves with almost endless binders full of dusty, yellowing paper.
 The records and documentation for accreditation are long, complicated, and the kind of thing you need to save for a while.
 Sometimes, for a long while.

 A little over a decade ago, an increasing number of organizations started to make the move to digital records.
 And, when they made that move — they went all in.
 Saving time and increasing reporting accuracy were two major motivations for making the switch to a modernized, digital accreditation management system in those days.
 Basically, everyone just wanted to make it easier to collect all that data and make things easier on their own staff as they worked to process all that information.
 Some organizations were also savvy and forward-thinking enough to recognize that there would be new possibilities for utilizing that data in a new system.
 Having a room full of binders meant it was difficult to search for data and almost impossible to run anything beyond the most basic reports.